weiyuet/russo-ukrainian-war/README.md

 I changed the analysis from cumulative counting to analyzing conflict velocity and quantifying uncertainty using Bayesian probability.

-  - Rate-of-Change Analysis: Using daily reported casualty numbers, and calculating a 7-day rolling average to see if the offensive is intensifying or not.
+  - Rate-of-Change Analysis: By using daily reported casualty numbers, and calculating a 7-day rolling average, we can see if the offensive is intensifying or not.

   - Bayesian Analysis: Data from on-going conflicts is noisy, chaotic and subject to the "fog of war".
 The accuracy of the data is uncertain, and also depends on the source (with quite different figures).
+Both sides in the conflict also have incentives to inflate or mask the real numbers.
+All this results in a high uncertainty in the data.
 By adding Bayesian Inference, I can mathematically quantify the uncertainty of the data, and establish ranges were we are more confident of the numbers.

 ## Initial Data Exploration

 I still used cumulative plots to have a overview of the data.
-Sometimes just from the cumulative plots, there are interesting things that stand out, like the parabolic rise in the number of drones used since the beginning of 2026.
+From the cumulative plots, there are already interesting things that stand out, like the parabolic rise in the number of drones used since the beginning of 2026.

 ### Exploratory Plots